-Polysubstance abuse is taking more than one substance at a time, in an abuse situation.
+Polysubstance abuse is taking more than one substance at a time in an abuse situation.
 The most common reason this is done is to get a stronger feeling from the effects of the drugs.
-In most cases, the user will have their drug of choice and will use other drugs in combination with the drug of choice to leverage stronger effects.
+In most cases, the user will have their drug of choice and use other drugs in combination with the drug of choice to leverage stronger effects.

 This drug mixing behavior can have some unintended negative consequences as well.
 There can be an elevation of adverse effects from some of the combinations, just as there are consequences that can be unpredictable.
-Many of the unpredictable effects will result from an individual user’s biology or metabolism and how it processes the drugs in the system.
+Many unpredictable effects will result from an individual user’s biology or metabolism and how it processes the drugs in the system.

-Side-Effects of Polysubstance Abuse
+Side Effects of Polysubstance Abuse

 - Overdose: Overdose will always be a possible outcome when illicit drugs are abused, but when drugs are combined, it can be much more likely.
 This happens because many substances mask the effects of other drugs that help guide dosage.
 One drug may be masking another, causing the user to take more than intended.
-This is a common occurrence in users who have become addicted to benzodiazepines, and begin mixing them with alcohol, stimulants, or other central nervous system depressants.
+This is common in users who have become addicted to benzodiazepines and begin mixing them with alcohol, stimulants, or other central nervous system depressants.

 - Complications From Competing Mental Health Conditions: Individuals that suffer from co-occurring mental health disorders are more likely to experience polysubstance abuse if they develop an initial substance abuse problem.
 In cases like these, the substance abuse problem will often worsen any existing substance abuse problem.

-There are also some significant issues that arise from specific drug or substance combinations.
-Just like with any other substance, alcohol is very commonly combined with other legal or illegal substances to get a stronger or better intoxication experience.
-Some of these combinations include:
+Some significant issues arise from specific drug or substance combinations.
+For example, like any other substance, alcohol is very commonly combined with other legal or illegal substances to get a stronger or better intoxication experience.

 - Alcohol & Cocaine: This is a very common combination used by people looking to amplify the effects of the cocaine taken.
 The alcohol causes the amount of cocaine that remains in the blood to increase by about one-third and can cause some cardiovascular issues in the user.
 This combination can also cause the user to consume more alcohol than intended because cocaine can significantly mask the effects of the alcohol.